 SHPO has published contexts that can inform evaluations of eligibility for some of the types of folk, vernacular, and popular architecture that exist around the state (see Appendix D).
-In 2020, National Park Service staff also put out a "white paper" for review on "Evaluating Common Resources for National Register of Historic Places Eligibility."
+In 2020, National Park Service staff also put out a "white paper" for review on "Eligibility."